Software Testing for Extended Reality Applications: A Systematic Mapping Study

 \section{Conclusion}

-This paper presents the methodologies, results, and findings of our systematic mapping study on XR application testing.
-From an initial pool of \num{1167} studies retrieved from a digital library, 34 relevant studies were selected to guide this analysis.
+This paper presents the methodologies, results, and findings of a systematic mapping study on software testing for XR applications.
+From an initial pool of \num{1167} studies retrieved from a digital library, we selected 34 relevant studies for in-depth analysis.

-The selected studies are classified based on publication venues, topics, and research types.
-We extract meaningful information to address key research questions regarding the current research status, test facets that include test activities, concerns, and techniques, as well as evaluation methodologies.

-Additionally, we catalogue the datasets and tools utilised or proposed in these studies, offering a valuable resource for researchers and practitioners to build upon and advance their work.
+We classified these studies and extracted meaningful information to address key research questions regarding the current research status, test facets (including test activities, concerns, and techniques), and evaluation methodologies employed in XR testing.
+Additionally, we catalogued datasets and tools referenced in these studies, offering a valuable resource for researchers and practitioners to build upon and advance their work.

+The mapping study identifies several open issues and outlines promising future research directions.
+Our findings highlight the growing importance of XR testing and provide a foundation for advancing methodologies to address its unique challenges.
+As XR technology rapidly evolves with new platforms, devices and applications, testing methodologies must not only adapt to support these innovations but also leverage the emerging capabilities they offer.
+Advanced features and hardware capabilities present both challenges and opportunities for testing.
+Future testing approaches will need to accommodate the increasing complexity of XR environments and the integration of AI-driven behaviours that characterize next-generation XR systems.

-Our mapping study identifies several open issues and outlines promising future research directions.
-In particular, we plan to focus on the challenge of interaction formalisation in XR testing.
+In our future work, we plan to focus on the challenge of interaction formalisation for XR testing.
 By systematically mapping interactions in XR apps to specific user actions, we aim to develop a comprehensive tool capable of automatically generating user action sequences for executing certain testing tasks.
-The tool will also maintain traceability of action sequences to facilitate bug analysis and reproduction.
+The tool would also maintain traceability of action sequences to facilitate bug analysis and reproduction.

-Our findings highlight the growing importance of XR testing and provide a foundation for advancing methodologies to address its unique challenges.
-We hope this work inspires further research and development in this domain.

 \newgeometry{left=2cm, right=2cm}